 Find out more here from a the leading productivity expert in the world, Stanford Economist, Professor Robert Hall.
 He also pioneered Macro-Economics and wrote the standard University textbook on this subject.

-A good marketing consultant will come into your business and identify where you are loosing time and money and then also identify opportunities were that time and money could be better allocated.
+A good marketing consultant will come into your business and identify where you are loosing time and money and then also identify opportunities where that time and money could be better allocated.

 Is your website bland?
 Does it have the look and feel of content designed by a trade union or a committee?
 Do your company values shine through?
 Or are people struggling to decipher what you do and what you're all about?